PyRepair/maniple/training-data/summarize-experiment-v2/scrapy/29/prompt_response_response_5.md

     return s
 ```

-With this change, we are now handling the case where `parsed.hostname` is `None`, and only adding the hostname to the bytes representation if it exists.
-This should fix the `TypeError` that was previously occurring.
+With this corrected code, the function now includes a conditional check for the `parsed.hostname` variable and provides a default value of `'localhost'` if it's `None` or empty.

-By making this change, the `request_httprepr` function should now pass the failing test.
+This corrected version of the function should pass the failing test without any errors.